daattali/beautiful-jekyll/README.md

-readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. image       | If you want to add an image to your blog post that will show up next to the post's excerpt on the feed and in the post page itself, use `image: /path/to/img`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here. social-share | By default, every blog post has buttons to share the page on social media.
+readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. image       | If you want to add an image to your blog post that will show up next to the post's excerpt on the feed and in the post page itself, use `image: /path/to/img`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's path or full URL here. social-share | By default, every blog post has buttons to share the page on social media.
 If you want to turn this feature off, use `social-share: false`. nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
 If you want the navigation bar to always be short on a certain page, use `nav-short: true` gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show.